Jingle dress: Footwork

 The traditional jingle dance is characterized by the jingle dress and light footwork danced close to ground.
 The dancer dances in a pattern, her feet do not cross, they do not dance backward or turn a complete circle.
 Compared to the original dance, the contemporary dance can be fancier, with intricate footwork and the dress design is often cut to accommodate these footwork maneuvers.
 Contemporary dancers do often cross their feet, turn full circles and dance backwards.
 Such moves exemplify the differences between contemporary and traditional jingle dress dancing.

 Regalia

-Jingle dresses were originally made of fabric in solid, "healthy" colors – red, green/yellow, black and blue.
+Jingle dresses were initially made of fabric in solid, "healthy" colours – red, green/yellow, black and blue.
 Each dress was adorned with jingles on the sleeves, the top, and one, two, or three rows of jingles on the bottom.
 The jingles were made from chewing tobacco can lids, rolled into cones.

 Contemporary jingle dresses, introduced in the 1980s, are made from multi-colored fabric decorated with jingles made of tin or other metals.
-The jingle count on a child's dress is about 100 to 130 or 140, and for a woman's size the amount varies depending on the design of the dress.
+The jingle count on a child's dress is approximately 100 to 130 or 140, and for a woman's size, the amount varies depending on the dress design.
 The contemporary dancer carries a feather fan, often wearing eagle plumes or feathers in her hair.